retroryan/real_estate_ai_search/graph-real-estate/README.md

-# Graph Real Estate - Database Initialization Module
+# Graph Real Estate - Demo Searches

-A Neo4j database initialization module for the real estate knowledge graph system.
+A Neo4j database initialization and demonstration module for the real estate knowledge graph system.
+Its primary purpose is to demonstrate the data stored by the data_pipeline/ Spark processing and is also used to initialize Neo4j.
 This module handles database schema creation, constraints, indexes, and provides utilities for managing the graph database structure.

 ## Purpose

 This module is responsible for:
+- Demonstrating the data stored by the data_pipeline/ Spark processing
 - Initializing the Neo4j database with proper schema
+- Creating vector embeddings for search using the embeddings model specified in config.yaml (currently configured for Voyage-3 with 1024 dimensions)
 - Creating constraints and indexes for optimal performance
 - Providing database management utilities (clear, stats)
 - Preparing the database to receive data from the data pipeline